Jahnavi-Anand/RAISE/README.md

 ### Features

-- Landing and information/FAQ pages describing the Raise portal for startups and investors.[file:12]
+- Landing and information/FAQ pages describing the Raise portal for startups and investors.
 - Startup listing page with filters for **sector**, **stage**, and **city**, implemented in client‑side JavaScript.
-- Shared header/footer partials and consistent theming using the Raise color palette and Poppins font.[file:12]
+- Shared header/footer partials and consistent theming using the Raise color palette and Poppins font.

 ### Structure